Out Of Compassion For The Unborn

 None of the unborn wish to be born but plenty of the living wish they'd never lived

-Thus refraining from procreation is the only moral choice because it does not come with any risk to cause suffering to an unwitting third party.
+There is a moral duty to not cause suffering while there is no moral duty to cause pleasure.
+Thus refraining from procreation is the only moral choice because it does not come with any risk to cause harm to an unwitting third party.

 For the potential child birth does not solve any problem that it does not first create